ianmelendez95/formalgo/README.md

 ## The Algorithm

+> 54. Beware of the Turing tar-pit in which everything is possible
+> but nothing of interest is easy (Alan Perlis - Epigrams on Programming)

 The Markov Algorithm is a simple set of steps of string manipulation.
 We'll explore the algorithm that computes the difference between two numbers, of the form